fluximus-prime/redocly-cli-github-action/README.md

-# redoc-cli-github-action
+# redocly-cli-github-action

-This action lets you use the latest version of [redoc-cli](https://github.com/Redocly/redoc/blob/master/cli/README.md) to generate a HTML version of your OpenAPI documents.
+This action lets you use the latest version of [Redocly CLI](https://github.com/Redocly/redocly-cli/blob/main/README.md) to work with OpenAPI Specification (OAS) files and make API docs, convert YAML and JSON, bundle multi-file specs, lint, join and more.

 ## Inputs

 ### `args`

-The arguments to be provided to the `redoc-cli` command.
+The arguments to be provided to the `redocly` command.
-By default this is empty so that `redoc-cli` will print a note about its correct usage.
+By default this is empty so that `redocly` will print a note about its correct usage.

 ## Outputs

-No outputs are returned.
-The `redoc-cli` command will automatically save the output into a file called `redoc-static.html`.
+The `redocly build-docs` command will automatically save the output into a file called `redoc-static.html`.
 It's created in the root folder of the repository's workspace.

 ## Example usage

-See [main.yml](.github/workflows/main.yml) for a "real-life" example and [redoc-cli](https://github.com/Redocly/redoc/blob/master/cli/README.md) for all available options.
+See [main.yml](.github/workflows/main.yml) for a "real-life" example and [Redocly CLI](https://redocly.com/docs/cli/commands/) for all available options.

 ```yaml
 jobs: